wyattlovesgrapes/hyperfy/docs/commands.md

 If your world has an admin code set, the only way to become an admin is to use this command with your code (see your .env file).

-If you're .env doesn't have an ADMIN_CODE set, then all players are given the admin role temporarily.
+If you're .env doesn't have an ADMIN_CODE set, then all players are given the admin role by default.

 ### `/spawn set`